 “Why would you want to bother yourself with the investigation?
 I’m not elated that the Prince of a rival nation wants to mess with our affairs.”
 Eseras stated.

 Sairek angled his eyebrows, getting annoyed.
 “Just what does that mean?
-Is your pride more valuable than the people who are missing?
+Is your pride more valuable than the people who are missing despite that selfish boast your just made not even a minute ago, Prime Minister?
 I do not mean to lecture, but a good leader would put aside their differences if it would help the common people, do you not think?

 “Unlike you, I didn’t get to choose to come into power.
 I was born into the role.
 Regardless of what I may think of it, I am in a unique position of power to control the lives of many people.
 That is a responsibility I need to be extremely careful about.
 It’s obvious you don’t like me, and to be frank, I don’t like you either, but I am willing to put aside our differences, make sacrifices, and work with you on an even level if it means helping the people in your country and if it means Varhi can at least get some answers about his past.
-On a personal level, I gain absolutely nothing from this, so I think it’s disingenuous to accuse me that I am ‘gaining’ something from this other than a more convenient method of transportation out of here, and, given your ostentatious attitude Prime Minister, I would think the truly rational thing to do would be to just take my charges and walk out of here on foot.
+On a personal level, I gain absolutely nothing from this, so I think it’s disingenuous to accuse me that I am ‘gaining’ something from this other than a more convenient method of transportation out of here.
+Given your ostentatious attitude so far Prime Minister, I would think the truly rational thing for me to do would be to just take my charges and walk out of here on foot.
+That's the situation you are in, not me.
 So, how about you?
 Do you want to resolve this situation or not?
-Because my patience with you has already worn thin.”
-He threatened.
+Because my patience with you has already worn thin."

 “Of course.
 I wouldn’t have agreed to write a contract otherwise.
 He is a Kiorian citizen after all.
 I could have just detained him until he spoke if I so wished.”
 Eseras answered, then brooded for a brief moment.
 “Very well, humor me with your other conditions you require.
 You want to support the investigation, and you still want the boat repaired.
 Are there any others?”

 Eseras smiled.
-“Ten business days was what I was planning before, with the exception of allowing weekends of rest for the boy.
-But if you want to not do that in favor of speeding up the process, I can agree to that.”
+“Ten business days was what I was planning before, with the exception of allowing weekends of rest for the boy... but if you want to not do that in favor of speeding up the process, I suppose I can indeed agree to that.”

 “Is that agreeable, Varhi?”
 Sairek asked, looking over to the mercenary.
 “You can say no if you want to.”
 He reminded him.